manabu-hirano/logdrive/README.md

 		Bytes Written=112712198
     78193:ms

-You can check the output HashDB directory of preservation-vm-1.md5 via http://localhost:50070/explorer.html#/.
+Check the output HashDB directory (i.e., /preservation-vm-1.md5/) via http://localhost:50070/explorer.html#/.

-Use hadoop command with fs option to see the output as follows.
+Use hadoop command with fs option to see the output.
 Each line consits of MD5 hash, UNIX time in second, UNIX time in nanosecond, LBA, and size of data.

     [root@localhost tests]# hadoop fs -text /preservation-vm-1.md5/part-r-00000
     ....